Chronic Obstructive Pulmonary Disease (COPD) is respiratory disease primarily known in people, but what about horses? Can horses have it too?

 Great alternative to loose hay or round bales are hay cubes that will, again, lower the dust levels, which will, in tour, help with the treatment of the respiratory problems.

-Chronic Reversed Polarity and if so, ensure that it is corrected by figuring out what is the missing piece to support the horse's immune system to get the horse's detox channels working properly to reduce the overall inflammation in the horse's body.
+Except for minimizing the dust exposure, we can also ensure that the horse is not dealing with Chronic Reversed Polarity and if so, ensure that it is corrected by figuring out what is the missing piece to support the horse's immune system to get the horse's detox channels working properly to reduce the overall inflammation in the horse's body.

 After ensuring both of those factors are covered, there are